CARMIN-org/CARMIN-server/README.md

 $ python -m server
 # If you are getting exceptions when running pip install, make sure that your
 # virtualenv is configured.
-# You can also run the command with sudo, although this is not recommended.
+# You can also run the command with the --user flag.
 ```

 By default, the server will be running on port 8080.